kotasanjeeva52/Object_Detection/README.md

 # Object_Detection
-Using Computer Vision recognization of images over webcam.
+Using Computer Vision, recognization of images over webcam.